nginx-clojure/nginx-clojure.github.io/Configuration.md

 * Directive `content_handler_type` is used to setting a type of handler.
 * Directive `content_handler_code` is used to setting an inline Ring handler.
 * Directive `content_handler_name` is used to setting an external Ring handler which is in a certain jar file included by your classpath.
+* Directive `content_handler_property` is used to declare one or many properties for content handler which implements interface `nginx.clojure.Configurable`

 ###2.3.1 Inline Ring Handler